-At least 2.8 million people in the United States experience some sort of traumatic brain injury each year.
-Luckily, most of these are considered mild, but it’s important to know how even a minor injury to your head can affect your daily life.
+An estimated 3 million people in the United States are diagnosed with a concussion every year.
+With so many people being affected, it’s important to know how even a minor injury to your head can affect your daily life.

 What is a mild traumatic brain injury?

 A mild traumatic brain injury, also called a concussion, occurs when the head is moved quickly and abruptly, either due to a sudden force (like a blow to the head) or deceleration (an abrupt stop of movement from whiplash or a fall).
 There may be brief loss of consciousness — less than 20 minutes — or a period of confusion.